devSchnitzel/PS4RemotePlayPATCH/README.md

 # PS4RemotePlayPATCH
 To install:
-Goto C:\Program Files (x86)\Sony\PS4 Remote Play and replace RemotePlay.exe with the RemotePlay.exe on this GIT.
+Goto C:\Program Files (x86)\Sony\PS4 Remote Play and replace RemotePlay.exe with the patched one

 A patch for PS4RemotePlay:

 Features: